Explore study via distance education (online) at USQ

 If I study by distance education, do I need to come on-campus?

-Some courses (subjects) and programs have residential schools.
-Residential schools give students studying via distance education the opportunity to attend campus for face-to-face lectures and tutorials, use of the facilities and to meet staff and other students.
+Some courses (subjects) and degree programs have residential schools.
+Residential schools give students studying via distance education (online) the opportunity to attend campus for face-to-face lectures and tutorials, use of the facilities and to meet staff and other students.
 Attendance is often non-compulsory, depending on your area of study.